phanisaimunipalli/justinsights/README.md

 ## How to setup in local?

+- Do `npm install` once you are able to download.
+- Go to `client` folder and again run `npm install` for UI.
-- `npm run dev` runs the front and backend simultaneously in development mode.
+- Now `npm run dev` runs the frontend and backend simultaneously by using concurrently library in development mode.
 It will open [http://localhost:3000](http://localhost:3000) to view in browser.
-Any code changes will automatically reload the browser.
+Any code changes in UI will reload the browser automatically.
+- You can also run frontend and backend in two different consoles.

 ## Screenshots